Get the most from your school residential trip: 10 top tips

-Overnight school trips are the highlight of most school children’s year – if not their entire school life!
+Overnight school residential trips are the highlight of most school children’s year – if not their entire school life!
 The chance to have some out of school fun time away from the classroom but with all their friends, AND they get to stay the night!
 How exciting is that?

 As a teacher, it’s just as refreshing having time out of school and the opportunity to engage with and teach children in a new and different setting.
 With that however comes numerous challenges – managing children’s excitement and expectations, ensuring the right procedures are in place, safeguarding, and the preparation that will go into not just making sure the trip runs smoothly, but that it fulfils its objectives and makes a positive impact on children’s learning.

-At Wildchild we have hundreds of teachers join us each year on their school trip.
+At Wildchild we have hundreds of teachers join us each year on their school residential trip.
 These are our top tips from teachers we’ve worked with, on what they found most useful to help them get the most from their school trip.

 Create links between the classroom and the trip well in advance.

-Whether it’s a Year 6 reward, or a geography field trip, a residential trip provides an important learning opportunity.
+Whether it’s a Year 6 reward, or a geography field trip, a school residential trip provides an important learning opportunity.
 Use it to add a further dimension to classroom learning, and start to integrate the key learning objectives into your curriculum well in advance of the trip.
 Think about setting goals and objectives, things pupils should aim for.

 Get parents on board

 Parents will be naturally nervous about their child being away from home, and, as it’s likely they will be paying for or toward the trip, they will want to know how their money is being spent, and how their child will benefit.
-Keeping parents informed from the outset will alleviate concerns and ensure they can better support and prepare their children for their trip.
+Keeping parents informed from the outset will alleviate concerns and ensure they can better support and prepare their children for their school residential trip.
 Ensure support from parents by:

 – Sharing learning objectives